-Alternatively, if you want to go even further off the beaten path, we can arrange with our helicopter partners to fly us to a more remote ice cave in the area.
+Alternatively, this ice cave tour can be customised.
+From an easier 4 hour ice cave tour to a more adventurous ice cave discovery tour (6 + hours) which takes you to a more distant ice cave.
+Or if you want to go even further off the beaten path, we can arrange with our helicopter partners to fly us to a more remote ice cave in the area.
 Often referred to as the Blue Dragon Ice Cave.
 From the helicopter landing spot there is just a short walk to the cave entrance to the massive opening of the enormous Blue Dragon Ice Cave.

 After the adventurous day on the ice yesterday, it’s best to take this day a little easier (or not, it’s up to you).
 As we start our journey back west, we’ll start with an easy hike along the feather like ridges of the canyon with the impossible to pronounce name; Fjaðrárgljúfur Canyon.
 We stop by a few more south coast sights as daylight hours allow until we come to the picturesque town of Vík.